rangle/augury/README.md

 * TypeScript 1.7.5
 * typings 0.6.8

-## Trying out the extension
+## Building & Installing Locally

 1. Clone this repository: `git clone git://github.com/rangle/augury`.
 2. Run `npm install`.
-3. Run `npm run build` (errors related to typing files conflicts can be ignore for now).
+3. Run `npm run build`.
 4. Navigate to chrome://extensions and enable Developer Mode.
 5. Choose "Load unpacked extension".
 6. In the dialog, open the directory you just cloned.

-To try out with an example application, refer to instructions in [README](./example-apps/kitchen-sink-example/README.md).
+To try out the extension with an example application, refer to instructions in [README](./example-apps/kitchen-sink-example/README.md).

 ## Running Tests